 What is a server?

 To put it simply, servers are supercomputers that, quite literally, serve your entire enterprise, ensuring the smooth flowing storage and security of your data.
-The servers' parts aren’t all that different from a standard computer setup (motherboard, processing chip, memory, etc.), but servers take all of these standard processes up a gear or two.
+Of course, the servers’ parts aren’t all different from a standard computer setup (motherboard, processing chip, memory, etc.), but servers take all of these standard processes up a gear or two.